jvillarejo/arbolito/README.md

 ## Features
   * Doesn't encapsulates the currencies in any object model, it just use `BigDecimal` class and `Hash`
   * You can add manually price rates
-  * If the rate isn't found it fetches the rate using Yahoo Finance API as exchange
+  * If the rate isn't found it fetches the rate using Yahoo Finance API as exchange or you can implement your own exchange.
   * You implement your own exchange and configure it
   * It stores in memory the rates fetched with a configurable expiration time
   * You can implement your own store and configure it